CNC Machine Buying Guide

 If it is used to cut metal, you should buy a plasma cutter, or a laser cutter with fiber laser source.

-If the material to be milled is graphite, you must choose a CNC mill dedicated to graphite, because the protection level of ordinary CNC machines is not enough, which will cause damage or even paralysis of the machine.
+If the material to be milled is graphite, you must choose a CNC mill dedicated to graphite, because the protection level of ordinary machines is not enough, which will cause damage or even paralysis.

-Therefore, you should buy professional CNC machines according to your own business plans and projects.
+Therefore, you should buy professional machines according to your own business plans and projects.

 Before buying, in order to ensure the ability of the machine you selected, you must let the sale manager to make samples based on your designs.